-This role model, the normalized identity which corresponds with the hegemonic, is that of a tireless individual who is alert and always ready, a force of nature with a strong presence that is mostly white, often male, charming, creative and gregarious.
-He/she is someone with the ability to, first and foremost, sell him/herself, whose social skills are well tuned and whose energy comes from connecting with others.
+This role model, the normalized identity which corresponds to the hegemonic, is that of a tireless individual who is alert and always ready, a force of nature with a strong presence that is mostly white, often male, charming, creative and gregarious.
+The normal subject is someone with the ability to, first and foremost, sell themselves, whose social skills are well tuned and whose energy comes from connecting with others.
 A force to be reckoned with, this well of virtues is resilient, organized, flexible, efficient... the list goes on and on.
 Within the neoliberal environment, where precarious bodies need to constantly prove themselves economically viable, being visible can also be decisive –every event is an opportunity to trade in social capital, every party might decide whether economical survival will be possible for the next couple of months.
-Where everyone is an entrepreneur, everyone can become your next employer.
+Where everyone is an entrepreneur, everyone can become your next investor.
 Being seen as productive often becomes more important than production itself.

 Lorey identifies self-precarization with feelings of fear, loss of control, insecurity, as well with a redefinition of the boundaries between work and leisure.
 Always having to be “on” and prove yourself constantly to others is a taxing project on everyone forced to exist under such conditions – even for those who fit the ‘job’ description almost to a tee.
-We can imagine it is even more so for the precarious within the precarized population - the neurodiverse, people of colour, female, transexual, introverted, anxious, etc. For them, fitting in always involves some degree of self-mutilation and adaptation.
-As an example, a simple Internet search for “introvert” returns several links to articles about the hidden power of the introvert, the wonderful mythical creature with a rich inner world that
+We can imagine it is even more so for the precarious within the precarized population –the neurodiverse, people of colour, female, transexual, introverted, anxious, etc. For them, fitting in always involves some degree of self-mutilation and adaptation.
+As an example, a simple internet search for “introvert” returns several links to articles about the hidden power of the introvert, the wonderful mythical creature with a rich inner world that

 can become a great leader if his/her powers are respected and correctly harnessed.
 Likewise, several articles praise the value of having a person on the Autism Spectrum on your work team.
-This stereotyped and mystified narrative, besides being unhelpful and assuming some degree of privilege, immediately places an inordinate amount of pressure on these people to make up for their deviance to the norm with the “unique” attributes they are famed to have.
+This stereotyped and mystified narrative, besides being unhelpful and assuming some degree of advantage, immediately places an inordinate amount of pressure on these people to make up for their deviance to the norm with the “unique” attributes they are famed to have.
 Acceptance comes at the price of constant performance of an attributed set of traits, qualities and strengths.
-Much of mainstream discourse in this arena condescendingly engulfs all diversity into a productive body: individual differences are taken into account as long as they are coherent with their official portrait and in so far as they can be made exploitable by capital.
+Much of the mainstream discourse in this arena condescendingly engulfs all diversity into a productive body: individual differences are taken into account as long as they are coherent with their official portrait and in so far as they can be made exploitable by capital.

 Coherence might just be a key concept to retain and explore further.
-Lorey underlines its importance as a fundamental of modern sovereignity – self-governing depends on an imagined coherence and wholeness that shapes itself on the mold of “normality”.
+Lorey underlines its importance as a fundamental of modern sovereignty – self-governing depends on an imagined coherence and wholeness that shapes itself on the mold of “normality”.
 Likewise, in order to be made productive, “abnormality” must be absorbed into a perfectly defined identity that is thus easier to govern.
 If constructing one’s identity boils down to attaining some sort of perceived coherence, when this requirement fails the individual becomes susceptible to what some psychologists call ‘ontological

-Insecurity’.
+insecurity’.
 Ontological insecurity, which R.D.
-Laing defines as the lack of an overarching “sense of personal consistency and cohesiveness” is, according to Rob Horning's “Sick of Myself”, a postmodern condition.
+Laing defines as the lack of an overarching “sense of personal consistency and cohesiveness”, is a postmodern condition as Rob Horning maintains in his “Sick of Myself”.